paytonrules/fable-space-invaders/README.md

 You do not need to install [Fable](http://fable.io/) globally:
 [Fable](http://fable.io/) will be installed locally inside of the `node_modules` folder.
-This makes it easier for other people to contribute to your project because they do not need to install [Fable](http://fable.io/) globally, and it also guarantees that everybody is compiling your project with the correct version of [Fable](http://fable.io/).
+This makes guarantees that everybody is compiling the project with the correct version of [Fable](http://fable.io/).

 Compilation
 ===========================